alexislours/alexislours.com/README.md

 This project's code is under the [MIT](https://choosealicense.com/licenses/mit/) license.

-All the photos found on the [site](https://alexislours.com) are available under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Features

 - **Photo Gallery**: Grid layout displaying photography with image optimization